-Yet, this delicate little animal has an unusual nesting pattern.
-But then, great beauties are often quirky.
+- Yet, this delicate little animal has an unusual nesting pattern.
+But then, great beauties often display quirkiness.
 The bird constructs a nest that is actually in the form of a horizontal tunnel.

 Rufous Backed Kingfisher Physical Description

-Rufous Backed Kingfisher Distribution and Ecology
+Rufous Backed Kingfisher Distribution, Habitat, and Ecology

-Breeding season begins with the onset of seasonal monsoons.
+In addition, breeding season begins with the onset of seasonal monsoons.
 Once laid, the eggs remain under the care of both parents.